 Ugh, they are just trying to get more attention!

-Does that sound familiar?
-Wanting to prove that you are not just doing things (like dressing a certain way) or crying just for attention?
-Feeling embarrassed for wanting more attention?
-It sounds like needing attention has a bad reputation.
+Does that sentence sound familiar to you?
+Have you wanted to prove that you are not just doing things just for attention?
+Do you feel embarrassed for wanting more attention?
+It sounds like needing attention has earned itself quite the bad reputation.

 It doesn’t make any sense because we are hardwired for connection and attachment, and in so many ways, seeking attention helps us connect with others.
 Take, for example, one of the most human experiences known to mankind: as shocking as it may sound, it’s crying.

 Crying is essentially a form of asking for attention; it signals to yourself (as well as others) that you're in distress.
 Babies are the best example; they are unable to feed or protect themselves; therefore, the ability to get an adult to attend to them is essential to their survival.
 Babies would be a lot quieter if we weren’t a community-driven species who are reliant on the collective for basic survival.

 Interestingly, scientists have also found that emotional tears are chemically different from ones that are shed while chopping onions.
 That is, emotional tears contain more protein.
 One theory suggests that higher protein makes them stick to the skin and run down more slowly, thus making them more likely to be seen by others.
 Tears also help communicate vulnerability, may create an emotional response in someone else like compassion, or even have the potential to neutralise anger in others.

 In short, tears are great, friends.
 Keep them coming!

 Still, it is common to hear “just ignore them; they’re just attention-seeking” in everyday life, and that is a concept that is heavily ingrained in the way we interact with others.
 It is only expected for our bodies to react when we don’t have enough of what they need.
 We’ve all experienced this when we go too long without eating!